ecliptik/envconsul-demo/README.md

 Apply configmap and deployment which will run envconsul in an init container, copy it to the binary to `/envconsul` in the sinatra container and use the configmap to communicate with vault and create env vars.

+Create a Kubernetes secret to demonstrate how they are not encrypted

 ## Testing Env Var Exposure

 Expected behavior.